AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/upgrade-xml-documentation.md

 >[!NOTE]
 >
 >If you are upgrading to 5.1.0 Service Pack 3, then you need to be on the version 5.1.0 or 5.1.x of Experience Manager Guides.
+The upgrade process for the 5.1.0 Service Pack 3 release follows the same steps as the 5.1.0 release.

 Before you start the Experience Manager Guides 5.1.0 upgrade process, ensure that you have: